 But that’s actually often seen as a benefit in these instances.
 When you’ve got stubborn short hair strands that stick up and aren’t playing ball, using a product that dries stiff is often a plus.

 Men with fine, short hair may struggle with these products due to the shine showing too much scalp.
 But using them in moderation usually removes some of this risk.

 If you’re really struggling with this, using a hair clay may be a better option.
-Although it doesn’t dry stiff like a gel or water-based pomade would, it’s a heavy product with low shine and a high hold.
+Although it doesn’t dry stiff like a gel or water-based pomade would, it’s a heavy product with low shine and high hold.

 It should provide enough weight to keep short hair laying flat without producing too much shine.
 Men with thin or fine hair would also benefit from its ability to plump up the hair and make it look fuller in general.

 Use some caution here.
 Excess heat can damage hair, so moderate-frequency straightening is usually a safer way to go.